waveform80/picamera/docs/faq.rst

 in).

-That said, the preview area can be resized and repositioned via the :attr:`~picamera.renderers.PiRenderer.window` attribute of the :attr:`~picamera.camera.PiCamera.preview` object.
+That said, the preview area can be resized and repositioned via the :attr:`~PiRenderer.window` attribute of the :attr:`~PiCamera.preview` object.
 If your program can respond to window repositioning and sizing events you can "cheat" and position the preview within the borders of the target window.
 However, there's currently no way to allow anything to appear on top of the preview so this is an imperfect solution at best.

 Help!
 I started a preview and can't see my console!
 ===================================================